HHW-zhou/TSMMG/README.md

 python eval.py --eval_type=drd2_short --cuda=0 --eval_model_path='./model_save_675354_0'
 ```

-The inference time will be approximately 1 minutes for 500 molecules (on Tesla V100).
+The inference time will be approximately 1 munite for 500 molecules (on Tesla V100).

-The generated SMILES will be in the file './outputs/ouputs_drd2.csv'.
+The generated SMILES will be in the file './outputs/ouputs_drd2_short.csv'.

 For more information on the supported tasks, please refer to the 'TSMMG/data/eval/' directory.